Skip to main content

 The designation provides for a small region around the measurement point where active purging with inert gas or some other protective method will prevent explosive gases from leaking in.

-At Tornado Spectral Systems, we have designed our ATEX-safe Raman solution around , where the “is” stands for “inherently safe”.
+At Tornado, a Bruker Company, we have designed our ATEX-safe Raman solution around , where the “is” stands for “inherently safe”.
 The standards specify that by limiting the laser power coming into the hazardous zone to a certain level – either 15 mW, 35 mW, or 150 mW, depending on the specific types of gases present – then there is no risk of that laser light triggering an ignition, no matter how tightly focused the beam might get.

 Two other important concerns are that an electrical signal going into a hazardous zone, such as a limit switch circuit or a laser safety indicator light, might create a spark, or that the materials that the Raman probe is made of could create a spark, such as from electrostatic discharge or metal surfaces banging together if the probe is dropped against a pipe, for instance.
 These factors also need to be considered in determining if a Raman system is safe for an IECEx/ATEX deployment.